Ultihamed/Javascript_Notes/5_async_and_performance.md

     ```

     Regardless of which Ajax response comes back first, `res[0]` will always hold the `"http://some.url.1"` results and `res[1]` will always hold the `"http://some.url.2"` results.
 Through simple coordination, we eliminated the **race condition** nondeterminism.

+## Jobs

+- The **Job queue** is a queue hanging off the end of every tick in the event loop queue.
+- Certain async-implied actions that may occur during a tick of the event loop will not cause a whole new event to be added to the event loop queue, but will instead add an item (aka Job) to the end of the current tick's Job queue.
+- The event loop queue is like an amusement park ride, where once you finish the ride, you have to go to the back of the line to ride again.
+But the Job queue is like finishing the ride, but then cutting in line and getting right back on.
+- Jobs are kind of like the spirit of the `setTimeout(..0)` hack, but implemented in such a way as to have a much more well-defined and guaranteed ordering: **later, but as soon as possible**.
+- Consider:

+    ```js
+    console.log("A");

+    setTimeout(function () {
+        console.log("B");
+    }, 0);

+    // theoretical "Job API"
+    schedule(function () {
+        console.log("C");

+        schedule(function () {
+            console.log("D");
+        });
+    });
+    ```

+    It would print out `A C D B`, because the Jobs happen at the end of the current event loop tick, and the timer fires to schedule for the next event loop tick (if available!).